AA

 Intercontinental:

-Kilimanjaro/Dar es Salaam (Tanzania) - Daily flights
+Kilimanjaro/Dar es Salaam (Tanzania) - daily flights

-Las Vegas - Daily flights until the end of August
+Las Vegas - daily flights until the end of August

 Within Europe:

-Barcelona, Porto, Belfast, Krakow, and Poznan - Additional daily flights
+Barcelona, Porto, Belfast, Kraków, and Poznań - additional daily flights

-Split - Increased seasonal frequency
+Split - increased seasonal frequency

-Tags: KLMAirline RoutesInternational Travel
+Tags: KLMNew RoutesAir Travel

 More articles